 More awareness on organic products

-For food processing facilities, there's a lot of emphasis on creating healthy, nutritional and safe products for consumers.
+For food processing facilities, there’s a lot of emphasis on creating healthy, nutritional and safe products for consumers.
 The organic market in the U.S. has completely skyrocketed in the last decade as more consumers look for healthier products.
-According to the U.S. Department of Agriculture's Economic Research Service, organic products are sold in approximately 20,000 natural food stores in the nation.
+According to the U.S. Department of Agriculture’s Economic Research Service, organic products are sold in approximately 20,000 natural food stores

 Additionally, organic products are now offered in roughly 3 of 4 standard grocery stores, and overall organic sales accounts for 4 percent of the total food sales in the country.
 With the demand for organics only rising, food processing plants have to put more emphasis on safe, healthy and nutritious products.